hparpinel/automation-and-setup-scripts/Installing_Oracle_Virtual_Machine.md

 sudo usermod -aG dialout $USER   # Serial port access
 ```

 > **Note:** Replace `$USER` with your username if you encounter issues recognizing the variable.
-You might need to reboot the session for these changes to take place.
+You might need to reboot the session for these changes to take effect.

+---

 ## Step 6.
 Install VirtualBox Guest Additions